 System message lifecycle¶

 system_message is a small attribute that controls a lot of behaviour.
-This page explains its three-state lifecycle, the failure mode that motivated the lock, and why reset() exists.
+This page explains how it behaves before and during a conversation, why assigning it mid-conversation re-conditions the model in place, and why reset() still exists.

 |---|---|---|